jjl3773/QuipBot/README.md

 Note: There may be issues surrounding QuipBot staying online 24/7

-Bot Commands:
+###Bot Commands:
 Typing in commands (words that begin with an !qb) into the server chat is how the user interacts with QuipBot Main Commands:
-- !qb help : Brings up the list of usable commands
+- `!qb help` : Brings up the list of usable commands
-- !qb game : Initializes a QuipBot game
+- `!qb game` : Initializes a QuipBot game
-- !qb join : Allows other players to join the game *Note: The game will not let players join multiple times*
+- `!qb join` : Allows other players to join the game

+**Note: The game will not let players join multiple times**
-- !qb start : Begins the QuipBot game
+- `!qb start` : Begins the QuipBot game

-*Note: The game will not start with only one player*
+**Note: The game will not start with only one player**

-Sub-Commands:
+###Sub-Commands:
-- !qb prompts : Can be used in two ways
+- `!qb prompts` : Can be used in two ways

  1. When used 15 seconds after the end of a game, the bot will pull up a list of all prompts entered that game, and will allow the players to "save" them
-2. When used outside of a running instance of a game, the bot pulls up the list of saved prompts on the specific server !qb random : Gives the player a random prompt that they can use instead of creating their own
+ 2. When used outside of a running instance of a game, the bot pulls up the list of saved prompts on the specific server

-Gameplay:
-Setup:
+- `!qb random` : Gives the player a random prompt that they can use instead of creating their own

+##Gameplay:

+###Setup:

-The game operates in a text channel within the server A player must use !game to initialize a game
-Players will use the !join command to join the game Once everyone has entered the game, a user will enter !start
+The game operates in a text channel within the server A player must use `!qb` game to initialize a game Players will use the `!qb` join command to join the game Once everyone has entered the game, a user will enter !start

 Phase 1: Prompts